 This 17-day Naya Khang Peak Climbing begins with your arrival in Kathmandu.
-Before heading out on our grand conquest, we take a brief tour of Kathmandu valley and visit some UNESCO World Heritage Sites.
+Before heading out on our grand conquest, we take a brief tour of Kathmandu Valley and visit some UNESCO World Heritage Sites.
 The next day, we head to Dhunche.
-From Dhunche, the trek begins as you walk along the banks of Trishuli River to reach Thulo Syabru.
+From Dhunche, the trek begins as you walk along the banks of the Trishuli River to reach Thulo Syabru.
 The trail takes a steep turn on the road to Lama Hotel.
 Take a break at Ghodatabela and then embark on the trail to Langtang village.
 After exploring this village, we shall head to Kyanjin Gompa.
-Kyanjin Gompa has great significance in this region and is a must see monastery in this trek.
-On the rest day, head to the nearest hill of Tserko Ri and take in the sights of Langtang and Dorje Lakpa ranges.
+Kyanjin Gompa has great significance in this region and is a must-see monastery on this trek.
+On the rest day, head to the nearest hill of Tserko Ri and take in the sights of the Langtang and Dorje Lakpa ranges.
 Leaving Kyanjin Gompa, we head to the Naya Khang Peak Base Camp.
 From the base camp, we slowly head to the high camp and begin the scaling of the Naya Khang Peak (5844m).
-Once on top of the summit, you will rewarding with magnificent views of Langtang Lirung (7,227m) and its range, Ganesh Himal (7,422m), Manaslu (8,163m), and the whole Langtang Valley.
+Once on top of the summit, you will be rewarded with magnificent views of Langtang Lirung (7,227m) and its range, Ganesh Himal (7,422m), Manaslu (8,163m), and the whole Langtang Valley.
 After the climb, we shall slowly head back to Kyanjin Gompa and then towards Lama Hotel.
 Trek to arrive at Syabrubensi and head back to Kathmandu where the trip shall come to an end.